 In terms of the features offered by the Apex Athlete, there doesn't appear to be too much drop-off from the pro-level version.
 Everything will be viewable in real-time, while users can also access leagues and leaderboards to compare against other players.
 Charging isn't required after every game, either, with battery life, according to StatSports, lasting for around nine hours.

 Much like rival sports trackers we've seen hit the market over the past couple of years, the key to bringing data to the masses is by keeping things simple.
+It's not just for sports teams like Manchester United and Plymouth Argyle.
 It's a good sign that StatSports is pivoting from the platform it's already built up in the realms of professional tracking, and it looks set to strike the right balance between hardcore data and fun stats that keep you coming back and comparing with friends.

 We'll be testing out the Apex Athlete over the coming few weeks, so stay tuned for our full review, but those who can't wait can already pick up the device from the StatSports website for $299.99.